 Virtual Currency Staking

 In PoS systems, stakers are chosen by combinations of random selection plus the amount of units making up their stake and/or the amount of time they have agreed to lock up the stakes in a specific digital wallet.
 Staked units support the blockchain operations.
 Unlike the mining activities of PoW blockchains miners, stakers validate new blocks by forging on the next block without mathematical computations.
 PoS protocols require stakers to hold and stake a minimum number of units to participate in the validation process.
-As staking rewards, stakers receive a specified number of units generally taken from other participants as transaction fees.
-These reward units redistribute the ownership stakes away from computers (nodes) that do not put up a stake to those nodes that put up stakes.
+As staking rewards, stakers receive a specified number of units.
+These reward units can redistribute ownership stakes away from computers (nodes) that do not put up a stake to those nodes that put up stakes.

 When Are Staking Rewards Includable in Taxable Income?